-- End of course written examination is of three hour duration - Question paper contains two parts: - Part I: It is compulsory.
-It contains 20 multiple choice questions for 20 marks - Part II: Students are expected to answer four questions out of seven questions that may include several parts.
-The total marks for this part is 80.
+- End of course written examination is of three hour duration - Question paper contains two parts:

+Part I: It is compulsory.
+It contains 20 multiple choice questions for 20 marks

+Part II: Students are expected to answer the first question as a compulsory question (case study) and other three questions out of seven questions that may include several parts.
+The total marks for this part is 80.-